 I love Valentine’s Day, guys.
 Like, LOVE it.
-Yes, I love my kind and jolly man and I love that he (usually) remember to get me flowers that day. but to me Valentine’s Day is really not about that.
+Yes, I love my kind and jolly man and I love that he (usually) remembers to get me flowers that day. 😉 But, to me, Valentine’s Day is really not about that.
 In my mind Valentine’s Day is a family affair, just like all other holidays.
 And the reason for that is my mom.
 My mom made each and every holiday such a joyous celebration.
 She made up family traditions and always had a ball with us doing them, even during the years when she was suffering from breast cancer.
 She was simply the BEST.
 I have written before about her Christmas ornament traditions, and last year I shared one of her Valentine’s Day traditions: Heart Attacks!
 Both are simple to execute, but very meaningful.
 My sweet mama, Sally Westover, passed away ten years ago, which was far too young, but my sisters and I have carried on her traditions in an effort to remember her.
 Today I am sharing with you my very favorite Sally Westover family tradition: SECRET CUPIDS!

 I can’t wait to tell you all about this tradition.
-I will be illustrating it for you with our super classy, very unprofessional pictures and handwritten notes from last year.
+I will be illustrating it for you with some super classy, very unprofessional pictures and handwritten notes from a past year.
 This is how we have always done it.
 For the purposes of this post, I decided to make cute printables that you could print out and use for your family, but they are really just a little cutesy icing on the cake.
 I have been an active Secret Cupid each February for about 20 years or so, and this will be the first year I use cutesy printables.
 They are fun, but not necessary.
 This is a very low-stress family tradition, which is part of the reason that I love it.
 It does take a bit of planning on Mom (or Dad’s!) part to get the “SC Store” ready, but all you really have to do is hit up the dollar store and then lay things out in your room.
 Let’s look closer.

 This tradition starts one week prior to Valentine’s Day.
 Start by writing down each name of your family members.
 You can use some rad kiss post-it marks like the ones that I found in my little sister’s old dresser (we live with my widower dad in my childhood some—saving some dough) or you can use the cutesy printables that I share at the bottom of this post.